The Quality Of Education And International Schools In Greece

 The Greek Golden Visa Program enables people to invest at least 250,000€ in the country and receive permanent residency in return.
 This right comes with additional perks like visa-free travel throughout most of Europe.
 Additionally, it grants the holder the right to study and work in other countries throughout the European Union.

 Furthermore, under the needs of this program, Greece provides newcomers with many orientation and settling-in services.
 Greece has many international institutions that provide education in several languages.
 Therefore, children who do not know Greek do not have to go through the Greek curriculum of government schools.
-They can choose to continue their education in schools which teach in English or other languages.
+They can choose to continue their education in schools that teach in English or other languages.

-Education In the Greek Language Is Not Mandatory
+Education in the Greek Language Is Not Mandatory

 As investors often emphasize, the future of their children is usually their primary concern when applying for the Golden Visa.